danmanners/personal-website/content/posts/migrating-traditional-services-to-kubernetes.md

 Then you get to "newer" complicated systems:

 * Cloud-hosted Infrastructure
-* Declarative vs Imparitive Infrastructure
+* Declarative vs Imperative Infrastructure
 * Docker/Containerized Infrastructure
 * Kubernetes
 > and I'm sure there are tons more examples I cannot think of because I'm tired.
 I'll come back to this eventually...